Comprehensive Health Check

 Obesity

-- For males, the percentage of males with a BMI of 25 kg/m2 or over increased in FY2017 for all age groups, with no substantial changes thereafter to FY2022.
+• The proportion of males with a BMI of 25 kg/m2 or higher increased in all age groups from FY2016 to FY2017, and thereafter showed no substantial change through FY2023.

-- The percentage of females with a BMI of 25 kg/m2 or over showed an upward trend among those ages 16 to 39 from FY2011 to FY2021 but showed a slight downward in FY2022.
+• The proportion of females with a BMI of 25 kg/m2 or higher showed a slight increasing trend among those aged 16-39 from FY2011 through FY2023.
 The same percentage increased slightly among those ages 40 to 64 from FY2014 to FY2020 but decreased slightly thereafter.
-For those ages 65 and older, a slight decrease has been observed from FY2011 to FY2022.
+For those ages 65 and older, a slight decrease has been observed from FY2011 to FY2023.

 * Calculated based on height and weight measurements, with obesity defined as 25.0 or higher.